 What Types of Cancer Are Construction Workers at Risk of Developing?

 Every year in the U.S., approximately 20,000 cancer deaths and 40,000 new cases can be attributed to occupation, as stated by OSHA.
-Workers on construction sites are at risk of developing several different types of cancer, including:
+Workers on New York construction sites are at risk of developing several different types of cancer, including: